peterhendrick/steggin/README.md

 shasum -a 256 steggin.sh && cat SHASUM

-If both lines match exactly, then you can be confident that the steggin.sh file you've downloaded matches the steggin.sh file that I wrote.
+If both lines of the output match exactly, then you can be confident that the steggin.sh file you've downloaded matches the steggin.sh file that I wrote.
 If they do not match, stop, delete your steggin folder, and redownload the file.
 If they don't match, then the steggin.sh file is not the file I wrote.